Abby Quinn: Career

 In 2018, Quinn starred as Josephine Cavallo in the film Radium Girls, alongside Joey King.
 The film had its world premiere at the 2018 Tribeca Festival.
 In October of that year, she played Kristy Esposito in the Better Call Saul season 4 finale "Winner", and was cast as Annie Moffat in the 2019 film adaptation of Little Women.

 In 2019, Quinn starred as Mabel Buchman in the sitcom Mad About You, alongside Helen Hunt and Paul Reiser.
 In July 2022, Quinn joined the cast of the comedy horror film Hell of a Summer, alongside D'Pharaoh Woon-A-Tai, Pardis Seremi, Finn Wolfhard, Billy Bryk and Fred Hechinger, with Wolfhard and Bryk directing.

 In 2023, Quinn played Adriane, one of the four intruders in the M. Night Shyamalan horror film Knock at the Cabin.
 The film was well-received by critics and grossed $52.1 million worldwide against a budget of $20 million.

-In 2025, she was cast as a series regular on Dan Levy's upcoming Netflix series Big Mistakes, featuring Laurie Metcalf and Taylor Ortega.
+In 2025, she was cast as a series regular on Dan Levy's Netflix series Big Mistakes, featuring Laurie Metcalf and Taylor Ortega.